mikerr/PiASM/README.md

           echo outputs 65

 asm02.s - load a value (65)
-          create a loop to run 5 times
+          create a loop to run 5 times,
-          subtract 1 each loop
+          subtracting 1 each loop
           echo outputs 60

 asm03.a - slight mod of last one